FloraCanou/launchpad-tuner/README.md

 This Python 3 script can be used to remap the Novation Launchpad to various isomorphic layouts.

+**NOTE: this script is in early alpha stage.
+There are some serious issues to fix.
+Don't use it in production yet.**

 ## Requirements

 - [Mido](https://mido.readthedocs.io/)